-The role of vegetation is further supported by the results of level monitoring which has been undertaken since October 2014 with readings available through to February 2016.
+The above assertion is supported by the results of level monitoring which has been undertaken since October 2014 with readings available through to September 2016.

 Where vegetation is involved it produces a characteristic 'seasonal' pattern of foundation movement (subsidence through the summer, recovery through the winter); no other cause produces a similar pattern.